vectorgrp/sil-kit/docs/simulation/statehandling.rst

 :cpp:func:`Run()<ib::mw::sync::IParticipantController::Run()>` or
 :cpp:func:`RunAsync()<ib::mw::sync::IParticipantController::RunAsync()>`.
 This
-will cause the |ParticipantController| to anounce its state as :cpp:enumerator:`Idle<ib::mw::sync::Idle>`, indicating that it is ready for initialization.
+will cause the |ParticipantController| to anounce its state as :cpp:enumerator:`Idle<ib::mw::sync::ParticipantState::Idle>`, indicating that it is ready for initialization.
 Before calling Run() or RunAsync(), the participant state is unavailable to all other participants.
+Each participant must be initialized individually via the command :cpp:func:`Initialize(ParticipantId)<ib::mw::sync::ISystemController::Initialize()>`.

-After all participants have been initialized, the simulation is started by issuing the system command |Running|.
+After all participants have been initialized, the simulation is started by issuing the system command :cpp:func:`Run<ib::mw::sync::ISystemController::Run()>`.
 While the system is in the |Running| state, the participants repeatedly execute their registered SimTask while advancement of time is governed by the configured :doc:`synchronization` mechanism.

-If a participant temporarily cannot advance the simulation, e.g., because a debugger is attached to investigate its internal state, a participant can be put into the :cpp:enumerator:`Paused<ib::mw::sync::Paused>` state.
+If a participant temporarily cannot advance the simulation, e.g., because a debugger is attached to investigate its internal state, a participant can be put into the :cpp:enumerator:`Paused<ib::mw::sync::ParticipantState::Paused>` state.

-The completion of a simulation run is initiated by the :cpp:enumerator:`Stop<ib::mw::sync::SystemCommand::Stop>` command.
+A simulation run is finished by issuing the system command :cpp:func:`Stop<ib::mw::sync::ISystemController::Stop()>`.
 A registered StopHandler can be used to perform collection of simulation results.
-Once all participants have successfully executed their StopHandler, and the system is in state :cpp:enumerator:`Stopped<ib::mw::sync::Stopped>`, the system can either be ``Shutdown`` or ``ReInitialized`` for another simulation run.
+Once all participants have successfully executed their StopHandler, and the system is in state :cpp:enumerator:`Stopped<ib::mw::sync::SystemState::Stopped>`, the system can either be :cpp:func:`Shutdown<ib::mw::sync::ISystemController::Shutdown()>` or :cpp:func:`ReInitialized<ib::mw::sync::ISystemController::ReInitialize()>` for another simulation run.
 In the latter case, simulation time is reset to zero.

-Whenever a participant encounters an error from which it cannot recover, it can switch to the :cpp:enumerator:`Error<ib::mw::sync::Error>` state to indicate this situation to the system.
+Whenever a participant encounters an error from which it cannot recover, it can switch to the :cpp:enumerator:`Error<ib::mw::sync::ParticipantState::Error>` state to indicate this situation to the system.
 To provide more information about the cause, the :cpp:func:`ReportError()<ib::mw::sync::IParticipantController::ReportError()>` allows specifying a reason for the error.
 In some situations, a participant controller automatically enters the error state, e.g., when an uncaught exception is thrown in a callback.
-A participant can only recover from the :cpp:enumerator:`Error<ib::mw::sync::Error>` state by two ways: ReInitialization or Shutdown.
+A participant can only recover from the :cpp:enumerator:`Error<ib::mw::sync::ParticipantState::Error>` state by two ways: ReInitialization or Shutdown.

 Although the |SystemController| interface can be used by every participant, the control of all participants of a simulation is usually delegated to a single